airbnb

 180-Day Cap on Short-Term Rentals – What Hosts Need to Know

 The 180-day Cap on short-term rentals impacts how property owners manage their listings on platforms like Airbnb and Booking.com.
-As a host, you must know how to navigate this restriction to maintain a steady rental income while remaining compliant.
+As a host, you must know how to navigate this restriction to maintain a steady rental income while remaining compliant, especially if your property is in Sydney or other regulated regions in New South Wales (NSW).
 In this guide, I discuss key aspects of the 180-day cap rule on short-term rentals, its implications for property owners, and strategies to maximise earnings within these limits.

 What is the 180-day Cap on short-term rentals?

-As the name suggests, this regulation limits the duration for which you can list your short-term rental.
-It aims to ensure a fair balance between the booming short-term rental market and the traditional real estate market.
+As the name suggests, this regulation limits the duration for which you can list your short-term rental accommodation.
+It aims to ensure a fair balance between the booming short stay accommodation market and the traditional real estate market.

-This rule applies primarily to non-hosted short-term rentals in specific regions of New South Wales where the owner does not reside on the premises.
+This rule applies primarily to non-hosted STRA (Short-Term Rental Accommodation) in specific regions of New South Wales where the owner does not reside on the premises.
 Under this Cap, property owners can only rent out their homes for a maximum of 180 nights per year.

 The regulation, which came into effect on November 1, 2021, requires all short-term rental accommodation (STRA) properties to register through the NSW Planning Portal and comply with fire safety and planning guidelines.
 The rule is intended to curb housing shortages in high-demand areas while still allowing homeowners to generate income from their properties.